2025 NFL season: Postseason

-The 2025 playoffs are scheduled to begin with the Wild Card Round from January 10–12, 2026, with three games played in each conference.
-In the Divisional round, scheduled for January 17–18, the top seed in the conference will play the lowest remaining seed and the other two remaining teams will play each other.
-The winners of those games advance to the Conference Championship games scheduled for January 25.
-Super Bowl LX is scheduled for February 8 at Levi's Stadium in Santa Clara, California.
+The 2025 playoffs began with the wild card round, which ran from January 10–12, 2026, with three games that were played in each conference.
+The divisional round, which ran from January 17–18, had the top seed in the conference playing the lowest remaining seed; the other two remaining teams played against each other.
+The winners of those games advanced to the conference championship games, which were played on January 25.
+Super Bowl LX was played on February 8 at Levi's Stadium in Santa Clara, California with the Seattle Seahawks defeating the New England Patriots for the Vince Lombardi Trophy.